You are currently viewing Top Dressing for Succulents ~ Why Use It?

 succulent top dressing - echeveria perle von nurnberg shown with tan rock, caramel sand and black sand

 As you consider your choice of top dressing, always keep in mind the effect you want to achieve.
-If the pot is super cool and you want to highlight that, your choice of pebbles, sand, rocks may be different than if you want to enhance the plant.
+If the pot is super cool and you want to highlight that, your choice of pebbles, sand, or rocks may be different than if you want to enhance the plant.

 A Matter of Scale